ittekiou/EgQE/docs/articles/Gφ-MEM-03_What-is-Recursion.md

 ---

-**Recursion is not returning—it is the re-establishment of structure through reconfiguration.**
+**Recursion is not returning—
+it is the re-establishment of structure through reconfiguration.**

 ---